SEO vs. SEA: When is which worthwhile?

 - Uses machine learning to calculate the actual contribution of each touchpoint

-- Recommendation: Use this model if you have at least 300 conversions per month
+- RecommendationUse this model if you have at least300 conversions per month have

-Custom Models:
+Custom models:

-- Example: For B2B services with long customer journeys, we recommend a combination of first-click (30%), linear distribution (40%), and last-click (30%)
+- ExampleFor B2B services with a long customer journey, we recommend a combination of first-click (30%), linear distribution (40%), and last-click (30%).

-Cross-Device Tracking in the DACH Region
+Cross-device tracking in the DACH region

-A particular challenge is cross-device tracking: A user researches on their smartphone, compares on their tablet, and purchases on their desktop.
-Without correct cross-device tracking, mobile SEO traffic is underestimated:
+One particular challenge is thatCross-device trackingA user researches on their smartphone, compares on their tablet, and buys on their desktop.
+Without proper cross-device tracking, mobile SEO traffic is underestimated.

-- Activate Google Signals: Enables cross-device attribution for logged-in Google users
+- Activate Google SignalsEnables cross-device association for logged-in Google users

-- Server-side tracking: Bypasses ad blockers and cookie restrictions -- relevant since 37% of Austrian internet users use an ad blocker
+- Server-side trackingBypasses ad blockers and cookie restrictions -- relevant because37% of Austrian internet usersuse an ad blocker

-Case Studies: Successful SEO-SEA Combinations
+Case studies: Successful SEO-SEA combinations

-Case Study 1: Viennese Trades Business
+Case Study 1: Viennese Craft Business

-Starting situation: An established plumber in Vienna with 15 employees.
-No online presence except an outdated website.
-Monthly marketing budget: EUR 1,500.
+Initial situationAn established plumbing and heating company in Vienna with 15 employees.
+No online presence other than an outdated website.
+Monthly marketing budget: €1,500.

 Strategy:

-- SEO (60% budget): Optimized Google Business Profile, created local landing pages for all 23 Viennese districts, technical SEO of the website, launched review campaign
+- SEO (60% of budget)Google Business Profile optimized, local landing pages created for all 23 Viennese districts, technical SEO of the website, review campaign launched.

-- SEA (40% budget): Local Google Ads for emergency keywords ("plumber emergency Vienna"), seasonal campaigns (heating maintenance in autumn)
+- SEA (40% Budget)Local Google Ads for emergency service keywords ("Emergency Plumber Vienna"), seasonal campaigns (heating maintenance in autumn)

 Results after 12 months:

-- Organic traffic: +412%
+- Organic traffic:+412%

-- Google Maps views: +890%
+- Google Maps views:+890%

-- Phone calls via Google: from 12 to 67 per month
+- Phone calls via Google: from 12 to67 per month

-- Google Ads CPA: from EUR 85 to EUR 34 (due to improved landing pages)
+- Google Ads CPA: from €85 to34 EUR(through improved landing pages)

-- Total revenue: +38%
+- Total revenue:+38%

-Starting situation: Online shop with approximately 200 products, based in Graz.
-Previous marketing: exclusively Google Ads with rising CPCs.
+Initial situationOnline shop with approximately 200 products, based in Graz.
+Previous marketing: exclusively Google Ads with increasing CPCs.

 Strategy:

-- SEO (50% budget): Advice blog with 40 articles on natural cosmetics topics, category pages with unique content, Schema Markup for products and reviews
+- SEO (50% budget): Advice blog with 40 articles on natural cosmetics topics, category pages with unique content, schema markup for products and reviews

-- SEA (50% budget): Google Shopping optimized, brand campaigns, retargeting via Display Network
+- SEA (50% Budget)Google Shopping optimization, brand campaigns, retargeting via the Display Network

 Results after 18 months:

-- Organic traffic: +267%
+- Organic traffic:+267%

-- Total revenue: +89%
+- Total revenue:+89%

-- Share of organic revenue: from 12% to 41%
+- Share of organic revenue: from 12% to41%

-- Google Ads ROAS: from 3.1x to 5.8x
+- ROAS of Google Ads: from 3.1x to5.8x

-Case Study 3: B2B Software Provider
+Case Study 3: B2B Software Providers

-Starting situation: SaaS company from Salzburg with an HR software for SMEs.
-Monthly marketing budget: EUR 5,000, almost entirely invested in LinkedIn Ads.
+Initial situationSaaS company from Salzburg with HR software for SMEs.
+Monthly marketing budget: €5,000, almost entirely invested in LinkedIn Ads.

 Strategy:

-- SEO (70% budget): Pillar content strategy with 5 comprehensive guides on HR topics (5,000+ words each), monthly blog with industry news, glossary with 150 HR terms
+- SEO (70% of budget)Pillar content strategy with 5 comprehensive guides on HR topics (5,000+ words each), monthly blog with industry news, glossary with 150 HR terms

-- SEA (30% budget): Google Ads for bottom-of-funnel keywords ("HR software SME", "personnel management software"), LinkedIn Ads only for retargeting
+- SEA (30% Budget)Google Ads for bottom-of-funnel keywords ("HR software for SMEs", "personnel management software"), LinkedIn Ads only for retargeting

 Results after 24 months:

-- Organic traffic: +534%
+- Organic traffic:+534%

-- Cost per lead: -62%
+- Cost per Lead:-62%

-- Domain Authority: from 18 to 41
+- Domain Authority: from 18 to41

 - Ranking for 1,200+ keywords in the top 10 (previously: 45)